 - Passive and active IP network hosts probing and recon.

-- ARP, DNS and DHCPv6 spoofers for MITM attacks on IP based networks.
+- ARP, DNS, DHCPv6 and NDP spoofers for MITM attacks on IPv4 and IPv6 based networks.

 - A powerful network sniffer for credentials harvesting which can also be used as a network protocol fuzzer.